Kansas Reflector Opinion guidelines

-Through its opinion section, Kansas Reflector works to amplify voices of people whose lives are affected by public policies but who might typically be left out of public debate.
+Through our opinion section, Kansas Reflector works to amplify voices of people whose lives are affected by public policies but who might typically be left out of public debate.
 We seek to increase Kansans’ awareness of how decisions made by elected representatives and other public servants affect our day-to-day lives.
 We hope to empower and inspire greater participation in democracy throughout Kansas.

-- Maximum length is 750 words.
+- Column length should be about 750 words.

-- Assertions of fact should be verifiable, with a source citation included, either with a link or by referring to the source directly in the piece.
+- Assertions of fact should be verifiable.
+Cite sources either with hyperlinks in the text or by referring to the source directly in the piece.

-- Opinion pieces must be signed by at least one individual.
-We do not accept pieces signed by an organization.
+- Opinion pieces must be signed by at least one individual using their real name.
+We do not accept columns signed by an organization.

 - Please include a brief biographical description and a photo of the author.